Sign in with Agentuity

 Store Tokens for Scoped Access

-If your app needs to call Agentuity APIs after sign-in, store tokens server-side.
-KeyValueTokenStorage stores tokens in Agentuity KV and refreshes expired access tokens when a refresh token is available.
+If your app needs to call Agentuity APIs on behalf of the signed-in user, store OAuth tokens server-side.
+KeyValueTokenStorage stores tokens in Agentuity KV and refreshes expired access tokens when a refresh token and OAuth config are available.

 config: oauthConfig,